meezwhite/p5.grain/README.md

 }
 ```

-*Note: `randomMode` is `'float'` by default, so you only need to do the above if you have previously configured `randomMode` to something other than `'float'` and you now need to generate random floating-point numbers again.*
+*Note: `randomMode` is `float` by default, so you only need to do the above if you have previously configured `randomMode` to something other than `float` and you now need to generate random floating-point numbers again.*

 #### Ignore errors and warnings